MG Cyberster: Production model

 A pre-production version of the production car was revealed to UK press in April 2023 showing the popup headlights have been dropped and showing the scissor doors.
 MG also released a video interview with Carl Gotham, advanced design director at SAIC Motor UK discussing the design philosophy of the car.

 The red right-hand drive pre-production car and a red left-hand drive model (also pre-production but with slight differences such as the door handles), made the car's world public debut at the Goodwood Festival of Speed 13–16 July 2023, including runs up the hill.

 Photographs of the production interior were released by MG in China in July 2023.
 Specifications were detailed in August 2023.
 The Cyberster is based on the Modular Scalable Platform, with two powertrain options.
 The most powerful version adopts a dual-motor all-wheel drive setup, producing 400 kW and 725 Nm of torque.
 It is equipped with a 77 kWh battery with a CLTC-rated range of 580. km.
 MG claimed a 0-62 mph figure of 3.2 seconds.
 A lighter rear-wheel drive version is offered with a smaller 64 kWh battery and 231 kW power output.

 The Cyberster is equipped with Bose-branded speakers and an infotainment system powered by a Qualcomm Snapdragon 8155 chip and the Unreal Engine 4 graphics engine.

+The Cyberster has been described as a sports car as well as a grand tourer.
+It has been regarded as MG's halo car and flagship model.